 You can compare prices for medications you take by checking each company’s list of covered medications.
 This list is known as a formulary.

 Medigap costs vary widely depending on whether you choose a Medicare Part D plan along with a Medigap plan or if you choose Medigap alone.
-Monthly premiums range from $78 to $505 depending on your choices.
-Other costs you will pay include your Medicare Part A premium (if you have one) and Medicare Part B premium.
+Costs you will pay include your Medicare Part A premium (if you have one) and Medicare Part B premium.
 You may also have to pay a percentage of your Medicare Part B coinsurance costs.

 The federal government requires all Medigap plans, including those in Florida, to provide the same basic benefits to their beneficiaries.
 There are 10 Medigap plans, and all have letter names.
 Medigap “plans” include A, B, C, D, F, G, K, L, M, and N.